UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

   - NoExecute
     - When applied to a node with existing pods, any pods not tolerant of the taint will be killed (ejected from that node).
 - The master node automatically has a taint applied, that is why nothing gets placed on it.
 - `Key Concept:` Taints only restrict pods from being placed on them.
-They do NOT gaurentee that a pod will be placed on a node just because it is tolerant.
+They do NOT guarantee that a pod will be placed on a node just because it is tolerant.

 #### Namespaces